MDSLab/s4t-lightning-rod/docs/arduinoyun.md

 ```
 npm install -g --skip-installed --unsafe iotronic-lightning-rod
 ```
+If you get some problems during npm dependencies installation phase we suggest you to follow the "Install from source-code" procedure.

 ##### Configure Lightning-rod
 At the end of the installation process we have to execute the LR configuration script: